ibm-cloud-docs/codeengine/fun-exchanging-data-with-functions.md

 An incoming HTTP request is forwarded to the function code for processing according to the rules of the _internal request data interface_.
 The results provided by the  function code must follow the rules of the _internal response data interface_.

-The following diagram shows the information flow from a client using the external data interface by using the {{site.data.keyword.codeengineshort}} function service and the internal request data interface to the function code.
-Likewise, the result data flow from the function code to the internal response data interface through the the {{site.data.keyword.codeengineshort}} function service and the external data interface back to the caller:
+The following diagram shows the information flow from a client using the external data interface by using the {{site.data.keyword.codeengineshort}} functions service and the internal request data interface to the function code.
+Likewise, the result data flow from the function code to the internal response data interface through the the {{site.data.keyword.codeengineshort}} functions service and the external data interface back to the caller:

 ![Functions interfaces.](images/ce_functions_interfaces.svg "Functions interfaces"){: caption="Figure 1.
 External (caller) data interface and internal (user's function code) data interface" caption-side="bottom"}